FormidableLabs/spectacle/docs/content/faq.md

 ## Can I export my slides for use elsewhere?

-Yes!
+Yes - you can export your slides in PDF format.
 Appending your presentation URL with `?export` will allow you to export your presentation by flattening out your presentation so that you can Print to PDF directly from your browser. 🎉

 If you want a black & white version of your slides printed to PDF, append your URL with `?export&print` to get a printer-friendly, flattened, black & white print out of your slideshow.

-For more info about the query parameters Spectacle supports, please check out our section about it in the [Advanced Concepts doc](./advanced-concepts.md/#query-parameters).
+For more info about the query parameters Spectacle supports, please check out our section about it in the [advanced concepts documentation](/docs/advanced-concepts#query-parameters).

 <a main="faq-2"></a>

-## What is the preferred way to deploy a Spectacle presentation?

-There are a variety of approaches to deploying your Spectacle presentation for viewership beyond your localhost, but the _preferred_ way is [TODO]().

-To deploy your slideshow to TODO,

-<a main="faq-3"></a>

 ## Can I write my presentation in TypeScript?

-The short answer is: yes!
+Yes - Spectacle types are shipped with the package, so you can safely use Spectacle in any `.ts` or `.js` presentation without a separate type definition import.
+Check out [the exported types](https://github.com/FormidableLabs/spectacle/blob/master/index.d.ts) for a complete list.